The Best Cash Rewards Credit Cards in AmericaAdvertiser Disclosure by Jason Steele

-The cost: There is no annual fee for this card, and no foreign transaction fees on charges processed outside of the U.S.
+The Cost: There is no annual fee for this card but there is a 3% foreign transaction fee.

 2nd Runner-Up: American Express Blue Cash Preferred

-The Cost: There is a $75 annual fee for this card and a 2.7% foreign transaction fee imposed on all charges processed outside of the U.S.
+The Cost: There is a $75 annual fee for this card and a 2.7% foreign transaction fee.

-At publishing time, the Capital One Quicksilver Cash Rewards Credit Card and Blue Cash Preferred® Card from American Express are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the American Express Blue Cash Preferred, Chase Freedom and Citi Double Cash cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.